PocketDocLabs/structml/README.md

 ## Credits
-Thank you to [Sebastian Gabarain](https://huggingface.co/Locutusque) for [the model](https://huggingface.co/Locutusque/TinyMistral-248M-v2.5) that Dans-StructureEvaluator is based on.
+- Thank you to [Sebastian Gabarain](https://huggingface.co/Locutusque) for [the model](https://huggingface.co/Locutusque/TinyMistral-248M-v2.5) that Dans-StructureEvaluator is based on.
+- This project was largely inspired by [this project](https://github.com/pd3f/dehyphen) from which the method for healing lines was adapted.
+- The training for this project would not have been possible without [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl).

 ## Model pages
 - [Dans-StructureEvaluator](https://huggingface.co/Dans-DiscountModels/Dans-StructureEvaluator-Small), used in the `line_heal` module.
 Used to check the perplexity of the text with various joining strategies.